 Averted if one has a culturally informed understanding of ancient near east views of crime and punishment, in which case the suffering of hell is proportional to the crime, so a cashier guilty only of petty theft would face less severe punishment than a mass murderer.
 Similarly, the rewards in heaven are meted out the same way: those who are sincere and conscientious followers of God will enjoy a place of greater honor than those who merely pay lip service to their faith.
-Unfortunately, this concept of circles of Hell/Heaven is not actually mentioned in the Bible and is firmly in Word of Dante territory.
+Unfortunately, this concept of circles of Hell/Heaven is not actually mentioned in the Bible and rests firmly in Word of Dante territory.

 The Quran, in comparison, explicitly says that punishment is proportional to sin, with hell split into many different levels according to severity of sins, and some punishments are only temporary.
 Heaven also contains multiple levels with those people who did good in life rewarded in descending orders.

-It's possible to argue that under the doctrine of original sin — the notion that "everyone is equally guilty of sin from the moment they're born" — being born is itself the sin: one is automatically damned for the crime of existing.
-In addition, since the only way out of the punishment is to actively ask for forgiveness, "redemption" for one's sin is more akin to Entrapment than anything else.
+It's possible to argue that under the doctrine of original sin-the notion that "everyone is equally guilty of sin from the moment they're born"-being born is itself the sin: one is automatically damned for the crime of existing.
+In addition, since the only way out of the punishment is to actively ask for forgiveness, "redemption" for one's sin is more akin to entrapment than anything else.

 It's more that the crime is not being born itself, but being able to comprehend evil, and by extension, being capable of willingly committing evil acts.
 One interpretation of the Bible implies that children too young to understand the difference between right and wrong are (or are provisionally considered) innocent until they understand.

 There's also the Catholic interpretation, which defines original sin as simply "a lack of sanctifying grace," which is basically the key to getting into Heaven.
 Adam and Eve gave up their sanctifying grace, and thus they lost their kinship with God and were basically disinherited; children cannot inherit a fortune that has already been lost.
 Baptism is thus considered to be God giving that fortune back to humans.
-Even without sanctifying grace, good people were not thought to go to hell, exactly, but to Limbo, where they waited to go to Heaven.
+Even without sanctifying grace, good people were not thought to go to hell, exactly, but to Limbo, where they wait to go to Heaven.
 Oh, but that's another long, long trek into the Catholic Catechism than is needed for the purpose for which this page was created...